Extreme Makeover: Student Debt Edition

 6. Avoid temptation.
 Don’t visit shopping malls or stores, not even to window shop, as you will be tempted to spend money.
 Do not go on shopping sprees, as you can’t afford them.

 7. Stop buying birthday and holiday presents for friends and family.
-You are in debt.
 You can’t afford to spend money.
 Send them a card or a letter instead.

-8. No vacations.
-A vacation can cost thousands of dollars.
+8. A vacation can cost thousands of dollars.
 If you get married, skip the wedding and honeymoon.
 A wedding can cost tens of thousands of dollars.

-9. No pets.
-Ask friends and family to take responsibility for Fluffy and Fido.
+9. Ask friends and family to take responsibility for Fluffy and Fido.
 Taking care of a pet can easily cost hundreds or thousands of dollars per year.

 1. Ask for a raise or change jobs.
-Each time you change jobs, you should get about an 8 to 10 percent increase in income, if you’ve improved your skills.
+Each time you change jobs, you should get about an 8 to 10% increase in income, if you’ve improved your skills.

-2. Get a second job or start a side business, or both.
+2. Get a second job or start a side business.
 There are many opportunities for part-time jobs, such as Uber, Lyft, Handy, TaskRabbit and Amazon Mechanical Turk.
 If you have artistic tendencies, you can create items to sell online through eBay or etsy.
 An added benefit of a second job is that you’ll have less time available to spend money.

 When financial aid and federal student loans aren't enough to cover all college costs, consider financing the gap with private student loans.
 Shop around to find the loans that best fit your needs.